pygame/pygame/docs/reST/ref/sprite.rst

    It uses the dirty flag technique and is therefore faster than the :class:`pygame.sprite.RenderUpdates` if you have many static sprites.
-It also switches automatically between dirty rect update and full screen drawing, so you do no have to worry what would be faster.
+It also switches automatically between dirty rect update and full screen drawing, so you do not have to worry what would be faster.

    Same as for the :class:`pygame.sprite.Group`.
 You can specify some additional attributes through kwargs: